New Boston and Donnels Creek:

 Welcome to Donnels Creek - The Donnels Creek station was originally a kit built by Pola, and marketed under the Model Power brand name.
 In spite of its tiny footprint, the doors on this station are almost 4" tall, making it more suitable for a narrow gauge railroad (1:20.3-1:22.5) than for standard gauge (1:29-1:32).
 But I usually run trains that are closer to 1:24 on the ground-level loop, so it doesn't look funny.
 I printed up the signs for the station with an old ALPS printer on 10-mil plastic stock.
 The source files for those signs are also available for download on the Business and Station Signs page.
 (The "No Spitting" sign alone is worth a visit.)
 The water tower is a Piko kit that I bought fully assembled as part of a collection I purchased from another hobbyist years ago.
 The yellow blooms behind the station are the not-so-attractive flowers of Blue Spruce Sedum, which need to be deadheaded a couple weeks after they bloom.
 The pink flowers in the rear are coral bells.

-Fence Issues - The crunched-looking wire fence is the one that two of my neighbor's trees smashed up in an ice storm a year earlier, only a few months before the national convention and associated open houses.
+Fence Issues - If you click on the photo to see the bigger version, you may notice a crunched-up wire fence in the upper left.
+Tht's the one that two of my neighbor's trees smashed up in an ice storm a year earlier, only a few months before the national convention and associated open houses.
 The neighbor, who kept insisting he had a "plan" for the fence didn't want to talk with me about replacing it, so it stood in its battered condition for three years, exposing trash piles, dented-up vehicles and a house that is painted several different colors.
 Finally, after I ripped down the fence and planted a row of Emerald Green Aborvitae to shield the view, my neighbor bought four inexpensive privacy fence panels and put them up in a row, with no connection to anything else.
 They looked fine from his house, I suppose, but pretty wierd from ours.
 I bought several additional panels, and after additional discussion, convinced him that it would be in both of our best interests to finish the job.
 So there is now a privacy fence where the wrecked wire fence once stood.
 I don't have much confidence in the fence's long-term survival, as it was made cheaply in the first place, and he used landscaping timbers instead of pressure-treated posts to mount it.
 But maybe by the time it comes down, my arborvitae will be big enough to camouflage the view.

 Okay, so now you know why I chose some of the place names I did.
 Still the idea of having a pickle factory was with me from the start.
 At the East Coast Large Scale Train Show, I picked up a few Hartland Locomotive Works tank cars cheap.
 They were labeled "Happy Birthday."
 I painted them yellow and green, and made decals on my ALPS printer, so they could serve my yet-to-be built pickle factory as vinegar cars.
-The "c" in Pi?ande has an "s" sound in case you wondered.
-Click on the tiny photo to the right to see a closer photo of the cars themselves.
+The "cedillia" (the little tail on the "c" in Picande gives it an "s" sound in case you wondered.

-At the very right edge of this photo is the small settlement of Fort Tecumseh, named after a "general store" that a friend runs on the corner of Tecumseh Road and West National Road (Route 40), just east of the real Donnelsville, Ohio.
-Shirley sells penny candy, Native American crafts, dairy products, and "home decorations" with a country theme.
-No, it's not "Cracker Barrel," but it's a real business that dates back at least to the founding of our National Highway system in 1926.
+At the very right edge of this photo is the small settlement of Fort Tecumseh, named after a "general store" that a friend ran on the corner of Tecumseh Road and West National Road (Route 40), just east of the real Donnelsville, Ohio.
+For decades Shirley sold penny candy, Native American crafts, dairy products, and "home decorations" with a country theme.
+No, it wasn't "Cracker Barrel," but was a real business that dated back at least to the founding of our National Highway system in 1926.

 I hope I've given you lots of things to think about.
 To some extent, by telling you the shortcuts I took and the mistakes I made, I run the same risk that magicians run when they explain their tricks - will you still respect me when you know the "whole truth"?
 But the point of this article isn't to "show off" what I've accomplished.
 Rather it's to encourage you to get out there with a shovel and start making your own mistakes and creating your own successes..